 Bergman said the Chevron Renewable Energy Group team is easy to work with and has always been a good partner.

 “From a convenience standpoint, I’d give them a rating of 10 out of 10.”

 One example he noted was that sometimes he might not account for enough fuel over a weekend.

-“The REG team finds a way to get fuel delivered.”
+“The Chevron Renewable Energy Group team finds a way to get fuel delivered.”

 Doing What’s Right

 Bergman is always trying to stay ahead of the game.
 That’s why getting on board with alternative fuels five years ago not only was important for his business but was the right thing to do.
 He said he’s seeing requirements in federal contracts on decarbonization becoming more prevalent, and he is proactively putting his company in a good position to be competitive in the marketplace.

 “These requirements are becoming more of a factor and the government is encouraging us to use alternate fuels, aerodynamic devices to increase fuel mileage and we are doing all of that.
 We also use Smartway verified tires for low rolling resistance which not only helps us reduce our carbon footprint, but it also puts more money in our pocket.
 It’s something I think everyone would want to do.
 Anytime you can save fuel, you’ve accomplished something good in transportation.”